Online Business Rate forms

 Small Business Rates Relief

-The generous level of relief has been further extended to 31st March 2014.
-Please see the link at the bottom of this page for an application form.
+The generous level of relief has been further extended to 31st March 2015.
+Please contact us directly or see the link at the bottom of this page for an application form.

 What is National Non-Domestic Rate?

-The National Non-Domestic Rate, or Business Rate as it is commonly called, is a national tax on businesses to help finance the cost of local services.
+The National Non-Domestic Rate, or Business Rate as it is commonly called, is a national tax on all non-domestic properties to help finance the cost of local services.

 All businesses are sent an annual bill in March for the financial year that begins on 1st April, which is payable by instalments.
-There are various reductions in charge available.
+You can now spread your payments over 12 months (instead of 10) from April 2014 to March 2015.
+Further details are shown on the back of your bill.

-The Government has also set up a website at .gov.uk where you can find more information.
+The Government has also set up a website at www.gov.uk where you can find more information.